Skins (British TV series): Series 2

-The second series premiered on E4 on 11 February 2008, however the first episode was available in four parts to MySpace users prior to airing.
-"Maxxie and Tony" starts the series, showcasing Tony's impairments following his accident and Maxxie's involvement to his recovery.
+The second series premiered on E4 on 11 February 2008; however, the first episode was available in four parts to MySpace users prior to airing.
+"Maxxie and Tony" starts the series, showcasing Tony's impairments following his accident and Maxxie's involvement in his recovery.
 The episode also reveals more about Maxxie's life; revealed are his ambitions to be a dancer, his surname, his difficulties with homophobic bullies, and his parents (played by Bill Bailey and Fiona Allen).
-The second episode introduces a new character in Maxxie's stalker, young carer Lucy, also known as 'Sketch'.
+The second episode introduces a new character in Maxxie's stalker, young carer Lucy, also known as "Sketch" (Aimee-Ffion Edwards).

 Sketch disrupts the school play organised by drama lecturer Bruce (Shane Richie) to steal a kiss from Maxxie.
 To spite Maxxie, Sketch begins a sexual relationship with Anwar.
 Episode three focuses on Sid's life, coping with Cassie's departure to Scotland, and he suspects her of cheating.
-Sid's Scottish relatives visit and his mother (Josie Lawrence) temporarily moves back in, Sid's father Mark (Peter Capaldi) does not want to disappoint his father as he has yet to tell him they have separated.
-Mark stands up to his own father's abuse and ultimately reconciles his relationship with Sid; allowing for the unforeseen, peaceful death of Mark.
+Sid's Scottish relatives visit and his mother (Josie Lawrence) temporarily moves back in; Sid's father, Mark (Peter Capaldi), does not want to disappoint his father, as he has yet to tell him they have separated.
+Mark stands up to his own father's abuse and ultimately reconciles his relationship with Sid, allowing for the unforeseen, peaceful death of Mark.
 Sid reconnects with brain-damaged Tony when he is able to open up to him about his father's death.

-In "Michelle", the group go on a camping trip to a beach.
+In "Michelle", the group goes on a camping trip to a beach.
 Maxxie discovers Sketch having sex with Anwar, and Sid sleeps with Michelle, starting a relationship; he comes home to find Cassie waiting for him.
 In "Chris", Chris agrees to start a job and Jal learns to start being more open to new things, and the two end up in a relationship.
 Chris cheats on her with Angie after Cassie tells Chris that Jal left him, but they move back in together, and Jal discovers she is pregnant.